 Components of SOAP Notes

-Just like any other medical documentations, the SOAP notes should also contain useful components.
+Just like any other medical documentation, the SOAP notes should also contain useful components.
 They include the following:

 - The patient’s full name is important and the identification number can be included if applicable.